More Slideshows from eMedicineHealth

 What Boosts Your Risk?

-- A diet high in saturated fats and cholesterol
+- Diets high in trans fats, saturated fats, and cholesterol

 - Being overweight or obese